kennylevinsen/greetd/README.md

 - greetd, the daemon itself
 - agreety, a simple agetty greeter clone.
-- greetctl, a WIP tool meant to interact with greetd.
 - greet_proto, a protocol library in Rust.
 Don't worry if you don't use Rust, the protocol is very simple.

 ### Configuration files